Saturday's Scottish Gossip

 Former Celtic forward Chris Sutton believes the appraisal of defender Carl Starfelt as a 'bombscare' is ill judged.
 (Record)

-Ex-Norwich City player Sutton backs Rangers' move for Canaries attacker Kieran Dowell but highlights cautions: "His issue is at Norwich is he's never really got into a great rhythm through injury."
+Ex-Norwich City player Sutton backs Rangers' move for Canaries attacker Kieran Dowell but cautions: "His issue is at Norwich is he's never really got into a great rhythm through injury."
 (BT Sport via Sun)

 Aberdeen manager Barry Robson expects a reaction from Rangers when the sides meet at Ibrox on Sunday, following the latter's recent defeats.
 (Record)